Waidstudio/Waides-KI/replit.md

 - Bot Hierarchy System Complete: Professional-grade bot tier system successfully implemented with 6-tier subscription model, access control, unified dashboard, and full monetization integration
 - Admin Exchange Integration Complete: Full professional-grade admin exchange pool management system with encrypted credential storage, user assignment, and comprehensive monitoring
 - Development Constraints: DO NOT remove or overwrite existing files/functions unless explicitly told - build upon existing architecture only
+- VS Code Export Ready: System assessed at 85% readiness for VS Code migration with comprehensive migration documentation and troubleshooting guides created

 ## System Architecture
 Waides KI is built with a clear separation of concerns using a modern stack.
 The user interface is developed with **TypeScript/React**, leveraging **Wouter** for client-side routing.
 The backend is powered by **Express.js** and interacts with a **PostgreSQL database**.